 All customers within the City of San Diego have their water use measured by a meter.
 This results in each customer paying their share of operating the system based on the amount of water used.

 All City of San Diego meters measure water in cubic feet (one cubic foot equals about 7.5 gallons).
 Charges for the amount of water consumed are based on the number of units of 100 cubic feet (748.5 gallons) you use during a billing period.

-There are two basic types of water meters -- the straight-reading meter which resembles the an odometer in a car, and the round-reading meter which has several separate dials.
+There are two basic types of water meters -- the straight-reading meter that resembles an odometer in a car, and the round-reading meter that has several separate dials.

 How to Read Your Meter

 In the meter at the right, the reading is taken from the figures shown under the words CUBIC FEET.
 The meter reads 81,710, which is the total number of cubic feet of water recorded since the meter was installed.
 Because our charge is based on units of 100 cubic feet, the meter reader discards the last two numbers (the ones with the black background).
 So, this reading would actually be 817.

 So, when we read your bills the next time you have used 1,200 cubic feet of water, the new reading would be 82,910 (81,710 plus 1,200).
 Again, we'd drop the last two numbers, and your official reading would be 829.
 Your bill would be figured by subtracting the old number (817) from the new number (829).
 You would then be billed for 12 units